Maruf-ult/Expense_Tracker/README.md

 https://expense-tracker-3-ejs5.onrender.com

 ## 📌 Description
-**MERN Expense Tracker** is a full-stack web application built with the **MERN stack**: **MongoDB**, **Express.js**, **React.js**, and **Node.js**.
+**Expense Tracker** is a full-stack web application built with the **MERN stack**: **MongoDB**, **Express.js**, **React.js**, and **Node.js**.
 It empowers users to efficiently track and manage their income and daily expenses.
 With features like dynamic categorization, real-time data updates, and interactive graphs, users can gain valuable insights into their financial habits and make informed spending decisions.

 ## ✨ Features
 - ➕ Add, ✏️ Edit, and ❌ Delete income and expense transactions